Sports mourns 1960s touchstones: Mikita, Taylor, McCovey

-They were touchstones of sports in the 1960s, and sports lost three of the best in 2018: big-hitting Willie McCovey of the San Francisco Giants; Jim Taylor, the punishing Green Bay Packers fullback; and Stan Mikita, the embodiment of powerful Chicago Blackhawks teams.
+They were touchstones of sports in the 1960s, and sports lost three of the best in 2018: Stan Mikita, the embodiment of powerful Chicago Blackhawks teams; Jim Taylor, the punishing Green Bay Packers fullback; and big-hitting Willie McCovey of the San Francisco Giants.

-Mikita, the first to play in the NHL from what was then Czechoslovakia, spent all of his 22 seasons with Chicago.
-If fans need any reminder of what he meant to the team they can turn to his statue outside the arena.
+Each arrived as the 1950s was going through its last paces and sports had yet to become a round-the-clock corporate behemoth.
+They were inextricably tied to city and team, their legacies burnished through the decades.

-Taylor may have been born in Louisiana and finished his career in the bayou with the Saints, but no one was better suited for the unforgiving demands of Green Bay winters and its mythologized "frozen tundra."
+He gave hockey the curved stick blade and Chicago a hockey team that would become a perennial force.

 Premium content for only $0.99